 - Keyboard Increment: the distance used when moving by using the Arrow keys, e.g. to move the crosshair or selected objects.
 The value can be entered in any of the supported units.
 Holding the Shift key while nudging will move the crosshair or selected objects over 10 times the Keyboard Increment distance. - Define the External Editor to be used when opening an image in an external editor.
 When set to Default Image Editor, ArtPro+ will open images for editing in the latest version of Adobe Photoshop that it can find on your computer.
 If no Photoshop is found, it will use the system's default application for editing images.
 By selecting Other..., you can browse to and select another application.
-See Opening images in an external editor on page 156 - Units: the default unit to use for Length, Area, Font, Stroke and Resolution for Gravure.
+See Opening images in an external editor on page 141 - Units: the default unit to use for Length, Area, Font, Stroke and Resolution for Gravure.
 For Length, Font and Stroke the different units you can choose from are millimeter, centimeter, inch or points.
-For Area, the different units you can choose from are millimeter2, centimeter2, decimeter2, meter2 or inch2.
-For Resolution for Gravure, you can choose from Pixels per inch, Pixels per cm and Pixels per mm. - Numeric Field Display: Show Additional Decimals increases the amount of decimals shown in Numeric Fields: input fields, dimensions, By default ArtPro+ shows a number of decimals depending on the selected unit (e.g. 2 decimals for mm, 3 decimals for inch, ...).
+For Area, the different units you can choose from are millimeter, centimeter, decimeter, meter or inch.
+For Resolution for Gravure, you can choose from Pixels per inch, Pixels per cm and Pixels per mm. - Numeric Field Display: Show Additional Decimals increases the amount of decimals shown in Numeric Fields: input fields, dimensions, ....
+By default ArtPro+ shows a number of decimals depending on the selected unit (e.g. 2 decimals for mm, 3 decimals for inch, ...).
 Enabling this option increases this number (e.g. 4 decimals for mm, 6 decimals for inch).
-Note that this does not influence the internal accuracy, it is merely a rounding applied on the values as shown. - Selection Color: the color used to indicate what objects are selected. - Highlight Color: the color used when objects or areas are highlighted, e.g. when using Total Area Coverage, Breakout or when in Trapping mode.
+Note that this does not influence the internal accuracy, it is merely a rounding applied on the values as shown. - Selection Color: the color used to indicate what objects are selected. - Highlight Color: the color used when objects or areas are highlighted, e.g. when using Total Area Coverage, Breakout or when in Trapping mode. - Default Structural Design Profile: the default Profile to use when placing a Structural Design file.
+See Structural Design Inspector on page 151 changed immediately.
+Click the What's in this scheme link to see an overview of the differences.
+See Shortcuts overview on page 25.